Hello! My name is Emily Durant and I write children’s literature.

 There are so many stories to be told within these small universes that will awaken a child’s sense of natural wonder - and maybe revive the parent’s sense of wonder as well!

-I am currently working on a children’s chapter book that is reminiscent of “The Wind in the Willows” meets “The Great Mouse Detective.”
+I am currently working on a chapter book series that is reminiscent of “The Wind in the Willows” meets “The Great Mouse Detective.”

 The Dragon and the Nibblesome Knight